Inbound and Outbound Fax with Google Voice

 Why Use Your Google Voice Number to Fax?

 Use your existing number.
 There’s no need of having multiple numbers when you already have the one supplied by Google Voice, just keep using the same number and forget about having to update your contacts.
 People sending fax won’t notice a difference.

 No need for additional equipment.
 Online faxing doesn’t need a fax machine or supplies.
 All faxing is done either through your online fax account or directly from your email.

 Integration with other Google services. you can integrate fax with other Google applications.
-The most clear example of this is that you can send fax with Gmail, but you can also fax straight from your Google Docs composing window, or by pulling documents from a Google Drive account.
+The most clear example of this is that you can send faxes online, but you can also fax straight from your Google Docs composing window, or by pulling documents from a Google Drive account.

 It’s paperless.
 Why print a document when you can just read it on your computer or cell-phone screen?
 Incoming faxes arrive as PDF, a type of format that can be read on pretty much any computer, mobile phone or tablet.
 You retain 100% control over the documents you want to have in physical form.

 Why You Can’t Connect Google Voice to a Fax Machine

 If you have tried to use your Google Voice line with a fax machine you’ll know that it’s impossible to do so.
 That’s because this is a VoIP (Voice Over IP) line, and as such is not made to receive the transmissions sent by fax machines.
 By moving to a service, we are converting this line into a FoIP (Fax Over IP) line, capable of interpreting incoming faxes.